 - Expend network adapter, Right-click on installed network adapter select update driver,

 - Click Search automatically for updated driver software and follow on-screen instructions.

 If windows didn’t find the updated driver you can try to reinstall the driver for the network adapter following the steps below.

 - Expand network adapters, right-click on your active network adapter driver and select uninstall.

 - Now Confirm that you want to uninstall the drivers, Then after restart windows.

 - Next time when windows start it will find and install the network adapter driver for you.

-Also, you can visit the device manufacturer website, download the latest available driver for your network adapter, then install on the problematic computer and restart winnows check DHCP problem solved and network and internet connection working.
+Also, you can visit the device manufacturer’s website, download the latest available driver for your network adapter, then install it on the problematic computer and restart winnows check DHCP problem is solved and the network and internet connection working.

-Did these solutions help fix DHCP is not enabled for local area connection on windows 10, 8.1 and 7?
+Did these solutions help fix DHCP that is not enabled for local area connection on windows 10, 8.1, and 7?
 Let us know the comments below.